 For creamy fillings, moist cakes, and fluffy whipped creams, you need a can of full-fat coconut milk.
 Many recipes call for just the solid part, so save time by storing a few cans in the fridge and do not shake them unless the recipe specifies.
-It tends to sell out during the holiday months, but if you can find it, the Trader Joe’s coconut cream never lets us down.
+It tends to sell out during the holiday months, so make sure to stock up.

 13 Vegan cream cheese

 Who doesn’t love a giant, tender pumpkin spice muffin with a sweet cream cheese filling?
 Cream cheese frosting and pumpkin go hand-in-hand, so make sure you always have a tub in the fridge.
-Favorite brands include Trader Joe’s and Miyoko’s vegan cream cheese.
+Favorite brands include Kite Hill and Miyoko’s vegan cream cheese.